mattl135/Wage-Wizard/README.md

 # Wage-Wizard
- An application developed in DotNet 6.0 for the subject Applications Development in .Net (31927)
+ An application developed in DotNet 6.0 for the subject Applications Development in .Net (31927).
+ Please note that the CloudDB has been switched off, please follow section titled "Instructions on running the program with a local database".

  ## Instructions for cloning the repository:
  1. Open Visual Studio to the "Get Started" screen.